tomsandholm/autobuild/README.md

 # autobuild

+# NOTE:  use branch wsl for building under wsl2

 Tools to automate build of ubuntu kvm virtual machines

 This code was started when I was using Suse linux.